getsentry/sentry-javascript/docs/new-sdk-release-checklist.md

 - [ ] Make sure it is added to the [Verdaccio config](https://github.com/getsentry/sentry-javascript/blob/develop/packages/e2e-tests/verdaccio-config/config.yaml) for the E2E tests

+- [ ] If the package you're adding is a dependency of fullstack frameworks (e.g. Remix or NextJS), make sure that your package is added to the integration test apps' `"resolutions"` field in their `package.json`s.

 ## Cutting the Release

 When you’re ready to make the first release, there are a couple of steps that need to be performed in the **correct order**.
 Note that you can prepare the PRs at any time but the **merging oder** is important: